Dallas Taylor (drummer)

-Dallas Woodrow Taylor Jr. (April 7, 1948 – January 18, 2015) was an American session drummer who played drums on several rock albums throughout the 1960s and 1970s.
+Dallas Woodrow Taylor Jr. (April 7, 1948 – January 18, 2015) was an American session drummer who played drums on several rock albums in the 1960s and 1970s.

 Life and career

-Taylor was born in Denver but grew up in San Antonio, Texas.
+Taylor was born in Denver but grew up in Phoenix and San Antonio, Texas, where he played with Shades McRay and the Invictas.
+His seminal musical influence was jazz drummer Gene Krupa.
+He dropped out of high school and moved to California.

 He achieved some success with psychedelic rock band Clear Light in the late 1960s, but is best remembered as the drummer on Crosby, Stills and Nash's debut album, and their follow-up with Neil Young, Déjà Vu (1970), and was given a front-sleeve credit along with Motown bassist Greg Reeves.

 As well as appearing on Stephen Stills's eponymous first solo album in 1970, his 1971 follow up Stephen Stills 2, and the supporting tour with the Memphis Horns, Taylor was the drummer for Stills's group Manassas in 1972 and 1973.
 He also appeared on Stills's 1975 solo album Stills.
 In 1974 he played with Van Morrison at the 1974 Montreux Jazz Festival in a quartet along with keyboardist Pete Wingfield and bassist Jerome Rimson, a performance issued on the 2006 DVD, Live at Montreux 1980/1974.
 He briefly appeared again in the mid 1970s, drumming for Paul Butterfield's touring band.

-He also appeared on Graham Nash's 1971 debut Songs For Beginners, and played percussion on the Byrds, 1973 reunion album Byrds, further connecting him to CSNY.
+He also appeared on Graham Nash's 1971 debut Songs For Beginners, and played percussion on the Byrds' 1973 reunion album Byrds, further connecting him to CSNY.

+After overcoming drug addiction, Taylor became a drug counselor in California.
+He said, “I was one of the lucky ones.
+I managed to destroy my music, but none of my suicide attempts worked.”
+In 1994, he spoke to Kurt Cobain when Cobain briefly checked himself into the Exodus Recovery Center where Taylor was working.
+Taylor published a memoir, Prisoner of Woodstock, in 1994.

+After he was diagnosed with liver disease in 1989, musicians held a 1990 benefit concert to pay for a transplant, including David Crosby, Stephen Stills, Graham Nash and Neil Young, as well as Don Henley and Eddie Van Halen.
+His wife, Patti McGovern-Taylor, also donated a kidney for him in 2007.

 Taylor died on January 18, 2015, of complications from viral pneumonia and kidney disease, aged 66.